CyberHubXR/Docs/docs/foundry/unity-packages/foundry-core/database/configAndManagement.md

 If you want other members of your team to be able to access the Database Manager, you can request for them to use the Create Account tab to create their own account, which you can then grant the appropriate roles to with the aforementioned default admin account.

+To reset your password, click `Forgot Password?` to open a new tab that will prompt you to enter your email.
+You will be sent an email with a reset code that you can then enter along with your new password.

 ## Defs

 The Defs tab is where you define the properties of your database.
 This includes User Properties, Roles, and Permissions.